 He subsequently got 9 Band DXCC by getting 100+ entities on top band (160 meters) in 2017.
 He entered the year long CQ DX Marathon two years in a row in 2016 and 2017.
 In 2016, he was an entrant in the QRP (5 Watt Division) and got 6th place world wide.
 In 2017, he was a single band entry on 160 meter band and got 7th place.
 He also holds QRP Awards from ARRL (QRP-DXCC) and QRP-ARCI with a total of 179 country endorsement.
 Ariel currently has 312 DXCC's confirmed and is still waiting for another new one.

 These days he is active in the Summits on the Air Program and and has activated 101 summits towards his goal of becoming a SOTA Mountain Goat.
 A Mountain Goat Award is given to an activator who has reached 1000 summit points.
-Ariel finally became a Mountain Goat in July 2019 and has currently 1035 points and is currently the leading activator for 2019 for all of North America.
+Ariel finally became a Mountain Goat in July 2019, having activated over 100 unique summits and is currently one of the leading activators for 2019 for all of North America.
 Ariel became the first radio amateur to reach Mountain Goat in less than a year and with less than 100 summits.
 He has also achieved Shack Sloth status with over 1000 Chaser points and also has the Mountain Explorer Bronze Award for having activated summits in 5 SOTA Associations - W4C (Carolinas), W4T (Tennessee), W4G (Georgia), W4V (Virginia) and W4K (Kentucky).
 He also has the Mountain Hunter Gold Award for having successfully chased at least twice in 15 or more SOTA Associations.

 The View From Wesser Bald